hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 rows is equal to the send order, as described in Section 1.3.
 If a connection is broken in the middle of query execution, the query is canceled with an error.

 The original query plan is split into one or more **fragments**.
-The split occurs across relational operators which require data movement between members, called **exchanges**.
+The split occurs across relational operators that require data movement between members, called **exchanges**.

 Below is the example of a distributed sorting which requires data exchange and two fragments obtained after the split.